Careers Related Learning

 To inspire and captivate all children, we teach our careers related learning programme through a variety of visitors, experiences and lessons and this year we have also been extremely lucky to participate in an Opportunity Area careers project.
 I have worked hard to take full advantage of this opportunity, meaning our children are now able to encounter a breadth of employers to really broaden their horizons and aspirations.

 Growing up, my aspirations changed; I had wanted to be a lawyer and then an author.
 Whilst neither of these were the direction I took, having these goals were what drove me to join debate clubs; work passionately in my English lessons; and read endlessly in the hope that great authors would one day influence my own fictional publications.
-All of these skills and talents that I had developed eventually lead to my ‘lightbulb moment’: I could teach!
+All of the knowledge I had learnt and talents that I had developed eventually lead to my ‘lightbulb moment’: I could teach!
 I understand that our children at Milton are only just beginning their education and that their aspirations will change as they develop and explore the opportunities our world has to offer.
 What I am passionate about is that all children aim high, be proud of their talents and have goals for their future.
 Whether they have the same aspiration from the age of 5, or their goal changes every year, it doesn’t matter.
-My strong belief is simply that as long they all have dreams and aspirations, they will eventually reach their own version of greatness – whatever that may be.
+My strong belief is simply that as long as they all have dreams and aspirations, they will eventually reach their own version of greatness – whatever that may be.

 Careers Related Learning Curriculum